Classes, trainings and playgroups at a glimpse… Full listing and registration details here.

 - Mistakes are opportunities to learn.
 We focus on solutions and accountability for our choices, rather than blame or shame.

 We offer instructional classes, support groups, training resources, and restorative programs for families, schools and community service providers.
-Using research-based methods and experiential practice, PDCR teaches social and emotional awareness skills that promote initiative, responsibility, resilience capability, and environments that are positive and safe to learn in.
+Using research-based methods and experiential practice, PDCR teaches social and emotional awareness skills that promote initiative, responsibility register for trading, resilience capability, and environments that are positive and safe to learn in.

 “I think and feel that the greatest legacy we can leave our children is the skill to communicate and pass on great family and relationships through the generations.
 Positive Discipline does that.” – Mark Anicetti, Dad on Positive Discipline Parenting